 The decision to track employee hours is crucial for any business, regardless of its size or industry.
 Accurate time tracking data not only ensures that employees are paid for the hours they work but also helps managers identify inefficient practices and optimize staffing.

 To track employee hours or not to track?
 Well, as you’ve probably gathered by now, we think the answer is definitively in favor of tracking.
-There are several reasons it’s a good idea for pretty much any kind of team and industry, so let’s look at just a few of them.
+There are several reasons why tracking employee time is a good idea for pretty much any kind of team and industry, so let’s look at just a few of them.

 1. For payroll purposes